 Harold Reid Reserve Foreshore Track in Middle Cove

-The Harold Reid Foreshore Track is a family-friendly bushwalk in the small suburb of Middle Cove, with scenic Middle Harbour views to take in.
+The Harold Reid Foreshore Track is a family-friendly bushwalking trail in the suburb of Middle Cove, offering scenic Middle Harbour views.

 This walk explores the Harold Reid Reserve, a beautiful pocket of natural waterfront bushland on a Hawkesbury sandstone landform.

-Keep reading, as we share the highlights of this walk, how best to get there, and where to park your car.
+In this article, we discuss the highlights of this walk, how best to get there, and where to park your car.

 Harold Reid Reserve Track